CortexIntelligentAutomation/docs/content/en/docs/Reference/troubleshooting/install.md

 ---
-title: "Troubleshooting"
+title: "Install"
-linkTitle: "Troubleshooting"
+linkTitle: "Install"
 description: >
     Information on troubleshooting Cortex Innovation installations.
 ---

 # {{< param title >}}

-{{< param description >}}

 ## Troubleshooting issues during installation {#ts-during-installation}

 ### Root certificate verification failed as no root certificate has been specified {#ts-no-root-certificate}

-If the installation fails with “Root certificate verification failed as no root certificate has been specified.” it means that Windows has not got the trusted root installed for the provided X.509 certificate.
-This can be rectified by providing the path to a .pem file containing the root certificate in the “pemRootCertificatePath” property for each certificate in the “serverCertificates” and “adminCertificates” section of the configuration file.
+If the installation fails with `Root certificate verification failed as no root certificate has been specified.` it means that Windows has not got the trusted root installed for the provided X.509 certificate.
+This can be rectified by providing the path to a .pem file containing the root certificate in the `pemRootCertificatePath` property for each certificate in the `serverCertificates` and `adminCertificates` section of the configuration file.
 After adding this, the installation script can be re-run.
 The following steps can be taken to create a .pem file and re-run the installation (these instructions may differ slightly depending on the Certificate Authority):

 1. In order to find out the issuer of the certificate, if not already known, the following script can be used, replacing the password for the pfx file and certificate path as necessary: